Pelagic cormorant: Diet

-Pelagic cormorants (presumably U. p. resplendens) at Kitsap Peninsula (Washington, United States) preening after fishing.
-Note spread-winged posture of bird in center.

 On land, pelagic cormorants are rather clumsy and walk with the high-stepped waddling gait typical for all Sulae except darters; after landing they often scratch the ground, as is typical for cormorants.
 When they feel threatened, they will dart their bills at the intruder, and shake their heads and make a gargling noise.
 This bird forages by swimming to locate prey, then diving and going after it underwater, propelled by its feet and steering with the wings.
 It can dive as deep as 140 ft to feed on or near the seafloor.
 Typical hunting grounds are sheltered inlets and bays; especially outside the breeding season they can also be seen fishing out at sea.
 They prefer to hunt in the vicinity of kelp beds or among rocks.
 Typical prey are smallish, bottom-living non-schooling fishes, such as Ammodytes sand eels, sculpins (Cottidae), gunnels (Pholidae) and Sebastes (rockfish).
 Apart from fish, small crustaceans – in particular shrimp – are also often eaten.
 It has been observed to join mixed-species feeding flocks going after schools of young Pacific herrings (Clupea pallasii).
 Like all cormorants, due to their vestigial uropygial gland their plumage is not waterproof.
 Thus, the birds return to a safe place after foraging to preen and dry their feathers, typically adopting a spread-winged posture.